 html_text()

-Once we have all of the information we want to extract, it R makes it simple to combine and then clean them up a little bit.
-In this case cleaning means isolating the year of publication and focusing in on the non-repetitive information in the source column:
+Once we have all the information, combine and clean: isolate the year of publication and focus on the non-repetitive part of the source column:

 open.data <- cbind(title, desc, source, date, link)